 Our Pro Bono team helped Robert with his creditors in October 2018, while he was undergoing intensive rehabilitation for a C4 spinal injury sustained during an accident at home.
 He was coming to terms with his injury and sadly was no longer able to continue working.
 The team also helped him source an electronic wheelchair to facilitate his return home from hospital.
 You can read Robert’s full story here.

-A case study of a client who suffered spinal and brain injuries while living abroad
+A case study of a client who sustained spinal and brain injuries while living abroad

 For 53-year-old Saulius Paulavicius, 21 October 2016 had been like any other Friday night.
 Then suddenly everything changed.
 While navigating the pedestrian crossing on a dual carriageway near his local Tesco superstore, he was knocked down by a car approaching from a nearby roundabout.
 As a result of the impact, Saulius sustained life-changing injuries.
 He was airlifted to the Wessex Neuro-Intensive Care Unit at Southampton Hospital and subsequently diagnosed with a spinal cord injury.
 This resulted in paralysis from the neck down.
 Saulius also sustained a traumatic brain injury and multiple other injuries.